10 Swedish sports stars

 3. Armand Duplantis

-The sky could well be the only limit for this super talent, who at the tender age of 22 is Olympic champion, indoor world champion, European champion and world-record holder at once.
+The sky could well be the only limit for this super talent, who dominates his sport like very few.
+He is currently Olympic champion, indoor and outdoor world champion, and European indoor and outdoor champion at once.
+Oh, and he's the world-record holder, too.

 Since 2020, he holds the world record, which he has polished a couple of times.
-Most recently, at the 2022 indoor world championships in Belgrade, he set the current record with a 6.20-metre clearance to win the gold.
+Most recently, at the 2022 outdoor world championships in Eugene, Oregon, he set the current record with a 6.21-metre clearance to win the gold.

 4. Badou Jack